MicrosoftDocs/visualstudio-docs/connected-environment/get-started-nodejs-03.md

 2. Save the file.
 Moments later, in the Terminal window you'll see a message saying the code was successfully synced in the Terminal window.
 1. Go to your browser and refresh the page.
 You should see your color update.

 What happened?
-Edits to content files, like HTML and CSS, don't require the Node.js service to restart, so an active `vsce up` command will automatically sync any modified content files directly into the running container in Azure, thereby providing a fast way to see your content edits.
+Edits to content files, like HTML and CSS, don't require the Node.js process to restart, so an active `vsce up` command will automatically sync any modified content files directly into the running container in Azure, thereby providing a fast way to see your content edits.

 ## Update a Code File
 Updating server-side code files requires a little more work, because a Node.js app needs to restart.
 The simplest method from the command-line is to stop and re-run `vsce up`.